DyssolTEC/Dyssol-open/README.md

 - Make sure all programs and tools from the [list](#compilation-requirements-on-windows) are installed.
 - Setup Qt Visual Studio Tools extension to point to the installed Qt libraries.
 In Visual Studio 2019, go to Extensions → Qt VS Tools → Qt Versions → add new Qt version → ... → Navigate in the Qt installation directory to `Qt/5.15.0/msvc2019/bin/qmake.exe` → rename Version to `msvc2019` → OK.
 Repeat for `Qt/5.15.0/msvc2019_64/bin/qmake.exe` and rename Version to `msvc2019_64`.
-- Compile and build external libraries: HDF5, graphviz, SUNDIALS, zlib.
-To do this, navigate to `Dyssol/ExternalLibraries/` and execute file `RunAll.bat`.
-It will start building all the required libraries by executing files `CompileZLib.ps1`, `CompileHDF5.ps1`, `CompileSundials.ps1`, etc. To use the scripts, the following requirements apply: Visual Studio 16 2019, CMake, PowerShell 5.0.
+- Compile and build external libraries: HDF5, SUNDIALS, zlib, etc. To do this, navigate to `Dyssol/ExternalLibraries/` and execute file `CompileAll.bat`.
+It will start building all the required libraries by executing files `CompileZLib.ps1`, `CompileHDF5.ps1`, `CompileSundials.ps1`, etc. To use the scripts, the following tools are necessary: Visual Studio, CMake, PowerShell, Python.
 - Open `Dyssol/Dyssol.sln` with Visual Studio and build the solution.

 ### Build documentation and installers on Windows